-- For the storage of liquids use containers, such as steel and plastic drums, that are rigid and durable, corrosion resistant to the weather and fluid content, non-absorbent, water tight, rodent-proof, and equipped with a close fitting cover. - For the temporary storage of solid wastes contaminated with liquids or other potential polluted materials use dumpsters, garbage cans, drums, and comparable containers, which are durable, corrosion resistant, nonabsorbent, non-leaking, and equipped with either a solid cover or screen cover to prevent littering.
-If covered with a screen, the container must be stored under a roof or other form of adequate cover. - Where exposed to stormwater, use containers, piping, tubing, pumps, fittings, and valves that are appropriate for their intended use and for the contained liquid. - Clean oils, debris, sludge, etc. from all stormwater facilities regularly, including catch basins, settling/detention basins, oil/water separators, boomed areas, and conveyance systems to prevent the contamination of stormwater.
-Refer to Ecology Requirements for Generators of Dangerous Wastes in I-2.15 Other Requirements for references to assist in handling potentially dangerous waste. - Promptly repair or replace all substantially cracked or otherwise damaged paved secondary containment, high-intensity parking, and any other drainage areas, subjected to pollutant material leaks or spills.
-Promptly repair or replace all leaking connections, pipes, hoses, valves, etc., which can contaminate stormwater. - Do not connect floor drains in potential pollutant source areas to storm drains, surface water, or to the ground.
+- For the storage of liquids, use containers such as steel and plastic drums, that are rigid and durable, corrosion resistant to the weather and fluid content, non-absorbent, water tight, rodent-proof, and equipped with a close fitting cover. - For the temporary storage of solid wastes contaminated with liquids or other potential polluted materials use dumpsters, garbage cans, drums, and comparable containers, which are durable, corrosion resistant, non-absorbent, non-leaking, and equipped with either a solid cover or screen cover to prevent littering.
+If covered with a screen, the container must be stored under a roof or other form of adequate cover. - Where exposed to stormwater, use containers, piping, tubing, pumps, fittings, and valves that are appropriate for their intended use and for the contained liquid. - Clean oils, debris, sludge, etc. from all stormwater BMPs regularly, including catch basins, settling/detention basins, oil/water separators, boomed areas, and conveyance systems, to prevent the contamination of stormwater.
+Refer to Ecology Requirements for Generators of Dangerous Wastes in I-2.17 Other Regulations and Programs for references to assist in handling potentially dangerous waste. - Promptly repair or replace all substantially cracked or otherwise damaged paved secondary containment, high-intensity parking, and any other contributing drainage areas, subjected to pollutant material leaks or spills.
+Promptly repair or replace all leaking connections, pipes, hoses, valves, etc., that can contaminate stormwater. - Do not connect floor drains in potential pollutant source areas to storm drains, receiving waters, or to the ground.